-While there is much to be said for the new and different in coffee — for surprising new cup profiles generated by the latest processing methods, tiny several coffee produced from newly rediscovered tree varieties — there is likewise a lot to be said for the pleasures of consistency.
-Even for those coffee lovers willing to pay big bucks for a few extraordinary cups of a super-distinctive Geisha fermented in sealed tanks with special yeasts, the morning may come when they may want a cup that pleases less with surprise and more with daily pleasure.
-Something special, nevertheless perhaps not $80-per-four-ounces special.
+While there is much to be said for the new and different in coffee — for surprising new cup profiles generated by the latest processing methods, tiny lots of coffee produced from newly rediscovered tree varieties — there is likewise a lot to be said for the pleasures of consistency.
+Even for those coffee enthusiasts willing to pay big bucks for a few extraordinary cups of a super-distinctive Geisha fermented in sealed tanks with special yeasts, the morning may come when they may want a cup that pleases less with surprise and more with everyday enjoyment.
+Something special, but perhaps not $80-per-four-ounces special.
 The same reasonably priced special cup they enjoyed last week, say, or two weeks ago, or even last month.

-And although predictable pleasure can be gotten from blends, a blend can be, at the other extreme, a little too predictable.
-So, what fills in the gap between pricey, fleetingly available microlots and every day blends?
+And though predictable pleasure can be gotten from blends, a blend can be, at the other extreme, a little too predictable.
+So, what fills in the gap between pricey, fleetingly available microlots and daily blends?

 A Sumatra Drinker for Life

-Daily single-origin coffees, of course, the subject of this report.
+Each day single-origin coffees, of course, the subject of this report.
 Coffees from a single country, usually from a single region or farm/cooperative, bought by the roaster in adequate quantity to sell for some time, for months or longer.
-Usually, roasters do their best maintain continuity from year to year by buying from the same farm or exporter.
+Usually, roasters do their perfect maintain continuity from year to year by buying from the same farm or exporter.
 They likewise try to buy beans that are well-conditioned and stand up to storage.

 Such single-origin coffees with their familiar market names – Colombia Supremo, Guatemala Antigua, Kenya AA – were once the mainstay of specialty coffee.
 In a sense these origin names are brands that specialty roasters tap into free of charge.
 Their customers often have their favorites.
 I had a close friend who drank nothing however Sumatra Mandheling bought from Peet’s Coffee for almost her entire life.
 If she went someplace that wasn’t Peet’s she would still look for a Sumatra Mandheling.